davidgma/google-sheets-demo/README.md

 ### Option 2 - Setting up a new Stackblitz project.

-In a browser, go to stackblitz.com and sign up with your Github id if you haven't already.
+In a browser, go to stackblitz.com and sign up and sign in with your Github id if you haven't already.
 Then, from the stackblitz home page, under 'START A NEW PROJECT' choose Angular Typescript.
 Then, optionally, change the name of the new project to something you want by clicking on the edit icon at the top left.
 I don't think you'll be able to call it google-sheets-demo because I've already taken that name, sorry.

 ![Create a new Stackblitz project](https://github.com/davidgma/google-sheets-demo/raw/master/screenshots/09_stackblitz.gif "Create a new Stackblitz project")